mr-tsang-kungfu/kungfu-notes/white.md

 ## Striking Asp A

-1. Opponent grab & pull from front
+1. Attacker grab & pull from front
 2. Left forward into fighting stance +
  Left hand over opponent arms and grab opponent hand on right shoulder +
  Right hand whipping sword hand to the groin; this loosens the grab.